 He was posthumously conferred with Bharat Ratna, India's highest civilian award, on 24 December 2014, a day before his 153rd Birth Anniversary.

-The present vice chancellor Prof. Ravi Shanker Singh took keen intrest to modernize library system in a great way which culminated to the following facilities:
+The former vice chancellor Prof. Ravi Shanker Singh took keen intrest to modernize library system in a great way which culminated to the following facilities:

 1- OPAC (Online Public Access Catalaouge)